Missouri hopes to save lives with mandatory interlock device law

 Missouri has enacted a law requiring all convicted DUI offenders to use ignition interlock devices on their vehicles, hoping to decrease the DUI death rate.

 America has been plagued with an epidemic of drunk driving fatalities.
 According to Mothers Against Drunk Driving, the 10,322 lives that were lost in drunk driving car accidents in 2012 showed an increase from the 9,878 people who died in DUI accidents the year before.
-Missouri had a similar increase in the number of people killed in accidents involving intoxicated drivers, from 25.5 percent of the total amount of traffic deaths in 2011 to 34 percent in 2012.
+Missouri had a similar increase in the number of people killed in accidents involving drunk drivers, from 25.5 percent of the total amount of traffic deaths in 2011 to 34 percent in 2012.

-In an attempt to stop this increasing trend in drunk driving deaths, Missouri enacted a law in 2012 requiring all convicted DUI offenders to have an ignition interlock device installed on their vehicles.
+In an attempt to stop this increasing trend in drunk driving deaths, Missouri enacted a law in 2012 requiring all convicted drunk driving offenders to have an ignition interlock device installed on their vehicles.
 The law took effect in March 2014, and is expected to have a significant impact on the DUI fatality rate in the state.

 What are ignition interlock devices?

 According to the Missouri Department of Revenue, ignition interlock machines are small breath test devices that are integrated directly into a vehicle’s ignition system.
 Before the driver can start the car, he or she must blow into a tube connected to the device.
 The machine will then measure whether there is any alcohol present in the sample.
 If the sample has a blood alcohol content level of less than 0.25 percent, the car will start.
 The driver must then submit sporadic breath tests during the drive.